riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

  Some set of states $S$ is said to be complete with respect to $P$ if $S=P$.
 Since we are currently talking about the surface of the Bloch sphere, all sets are complete if they are equal to $P^1$.
 For example, $\text{span}(XYZ)$ is complete because it is possible to go from any point to any other point through a sequence of X, Y, and then Z rotations.

 Interestingly enough, $\text{span}(XZ)\cup\text{span}(ZX)$ is also complete, which means we could completely remove the ability to do $Y$ rotations and still access every state.
 This is true for any axis.
-We don't do this in practice for perform reasons.
+We don't do this in practice for performance reasons.

 When we are discussing transformations being complete with respect to $P^1$, a transformation is complete if it has at least 3 degrees of freedom.
 So $\text{span}(XYZ)$ has three degrees of freedom, thus it is complete.
 The ability to rotate around a given axis by any amount counts as one degree of freedom.
 The space $\text{span}(XZ)\cup\text{span}(ZX)$ is also complete because the ability to switch the order of the axes counts as one degree of freedom.

-The space of rotations around any three major axes is complete if there aren't two of the same axis sequentially.
+The span of any three major axes is complete if there aren't two of the same axis sequentially.
 So $\text{span}(ZYZ)$ is complete, but $\text{span}(ZZY)$ is not complete.
 This is because sequential rotations around the same axis can be reduced to one rotation:
 $$
 X^{\Delta_2}X^{\Delta_1}|\psi\rangle=X^{\Delta_1+\Delta_2}|\psi\rangle
 $$
 Note that the concept of 3 degrees of freedom only applies to mutually orthogonal axes.
 Consider an axis $\widetilde{Z}$ which is nearby, but not equal to the axis $Z$.
 The state space $\text{span}(Z\widetilde{Z}X)$ has 3 degrees of freedom, but is not complete.
 To confirm this, think about the state $|0\rangle$.
 Rotating $|0\rangle$ around the $Z$ axis doesn't do anything because the state is already on the $Z$ axis.
 The state space $\text{span}(\widetilde{Z})$ when the state is $|0\rangle$ is a small ring near the top of the sphere.
 Then the state space $\text{span}(\widetilde{Z}X)$ is a small band on the surface of the sphere around the $X$ axis, which is not complete.

-It is pleasant to visualize state space using part of the Bloch sphere, but unfortunately when we increase the number of qubits, the space can no longer be described using geometric interpretations because there are not enough dimensions to work with.
-Luckily, math continues to work no matter the number of dimensions we are working in!
+It is pleasant to visualize state space using parts of the Bloch sphere, but unfortunately when we increase the number of qubits, the space can no longer be described using geometric interpretations because there are not enough dimensions to work with.
+Luckily, math continues to work no matter the number of dimensions we are using!

 ### [2.7](#QCSG)   Qubit Implementations